AlAliMazen/who-wants-to-be-a-millionair/README.md

     6- In case the option isn't right, the game will be terminated indicating the player loses the round and his current score.
     7- If player chooses the second option, the rules and How-to instructions are going to be shown.
 Player can also either end the game by pressing e or going back to the menu by pressing y
     8- When the third option is clicked the scoring board will be loaded from the google sheet and it is sorted based on the score
-    9- If player chooses to quit the game
+    9- If player chooses to quit the game, s/he should only choose number 4 and game will be terminated.

 ## Features
 🚨**Required**